 “Over a period of three months we traveled to various facilities and researched the products.
 We ultimately decided to work with a family-owned and operated business in Oakland, California, to be our primary supplier and mentors.
 They have been in the olive oil business since 1914, so they certainly know what they are talking about.”

-Signature Oil & Vinegar opened in February 2014.
+Signature Oil & Vinegar opened its Comox tasting bar in February 2014, and then another in Campbell River in November 2014.